-Learning Objective Content Personal Study Activities 1.4 Apply the formulas and equations relating to the principles of aerodynamics.
+Learning Objective Content Personal Study Activities 1.3 Apply the formulas and equations relating to the principles of aerodynamics.
 Precisely distinguish the factors that influence: drag, lift, tilt, stability and performance.
 Change in differential pressure produced by a rotating blade.
-Impact and solutions of the variation in resultant aerodynamic force (Fr = 1⁄2pv2 S Cr) along a blade (vertical bending) and the blades assembly (conicity, axes, planes, angles) Balance of forces and ground effect while hovering Course Notes
+Impact and solutions of the variation in resultant aerodynamic force along a blade (vertical bending) and the blades assembly (conicity, axes, planes, angles) Forces equilibrium and ground effect while hovering Course Notes 2.1 Explain the functioning of the various elements of the drive train.
+Conventional tail rotors.
+Delta hinge.
+Pitch change mechanism.
+Fenestron.
+Rotor Tandem systems.
+Course Notes